Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

     ssh username@setonix.pawsey.org.au
     ```

+!!! note

+    Be sure substitute your assigned user name for `username` in the above code example.

 For this workshop, we will be working within the scratch storage system of the HPCs.
-Navigate to the scratch space for the workshop project.
-The project ID will be provided to you on the day of the workshop.
+Navigate to the scratch space for the workshop project:

 === "Gadi"

-    NCI projects have randomly-assigned IDs with a two letter and two digit pattern, e.g. `ab01`.
-The scratch space for the project can be found at `/scratch/<PROJECT_ID>`:
+    NCI projects have randomly-assigned IDs with a two letter and two digit pattern.
+For the purposes of this training session, everyone using Gadi will be a member of the specially-created training project `vp91`.
+The scratch space for the project can be found at `/scratch/vp91`:

     ```bash
-    cd /scratch/ab01
+    cd /scratch/vp91
     ```

 === "Setonix"

-    Pawsey projects have IDs of the form `pawsey1234`.
-The scratch space for the project can be found at `/scratch/<PROJECT_ID>`:
+    For the purposes of this training session, everyone using Setonix will be a member of the specially-created Pawsey training project `courses01`.
+The scratch space for the project can be found at `/scratch/courses01`:

     ```bash
-    cd /scratch/pawsey1234
+    cd /scratch/courses01
     ```

 Within the scratch space, you will find a folder with your user name.
 Navigate into this folder: